 Having more data in your fitness tracker won’t help you if it’s too much trouble to get it out.
 The third big consideration is compatibility.
 Choose your fitness tracker to work seamlessly with your smartphone, desktop computer, or tablet computer.

-Best Fitness Tracker Reviews for 2017
+Top 10 Best Fitness Tracker Reviews

 1. Fitbit Flex

 Fitbit is a well-known name in the fitness tracker world, and the Fitbit Flex is a Number 1 best seller.
 Its popularity stems from its small size, light weight, rugged construction, and ease of use.
 Unlike some other trackers, it’s available in a rainbow of colors to match your personal style.

 - Super light weight and thin size means you’ll barely know it’s there

 - Has a built-in sleep monitor for tracking health round the clock